Setup of the Crazyflie 2.x Environment

 USB Setup

-Note: To control not only a virtualized Crazyflie drone but also a real Crazyflie, you need to make some USB devices such as the Crazyradio PA (the long range open USB radio dongle) available in the Docker containers.
+Note: To control not only a virtual Crazyflie drone but also a real one, you need to make some USB devices such as the Crazyradio available in the Docker containers.

 $ lsusb